-&lt;sup>35 In the event that the communications obtained by virtue of such a request constitute a bulk personal dataset (as defined by section 199), then Part 7 of the Act applies and the intercepting agency should apply the safeguards in Part 7, including the safeguards relating to examination of bulk personal datasets, and not paragraph 9.28 of this Code.
-In such a case, paragraph 9.29 of this Code should be applied in addition to the safeguards in Part 7 of the Act.
-Nothing in paragraphs 9.28 or 9.29 disapplies the provisions of Part 7 of the Act.

-&lt;sup>36 All other requests within paragraph 9.18 (whether with or without a relevant interception warrant under the Act) will be made for material to, from or about specific selectors (relating therefore to a specific individual or individuals).
+&lt;sup>39 In the event that the communications obtained by virtue of such a request constitute a bulk personal dataset (as defined by section 199), then Part 7 of the Act applies and the intercepting authority should apply the safeguards in Part 7, including the safeguards relating to examination of bulk personal datasets, and not paragraph 9.36 of this Code.
+In such a case, paragraph 9.37 of this Code should be applied in addition to the safeguards in Part 7 of the Act.
+Nothing in paragraphs 9.36 or 9.37 disapplies the provisions of Part 7 of the Act.
+All other requests within paragraph 9.33 (whether with or without a relevant interception warrant under the Act) will be made for material to, from or about specific selectors (relating therefore to a specific individual or individuals).
 In these circumstances the Secretary of State will already therefore have approved the request for the specific individual(s).